OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 > [!NOTE]
 > Preview APIs are subject to change and are not intended for use in a production environment.
 We recommend that you try them out in test and development environments only.
 Do not use preview APIs in a production environment or within business-critical documents.
 >
-> To use preview APIs, you must reference the **beta** library on the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js and you may also need to join the Office Insider program to get a recent Office build.
+> To use preview APIs, you must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) and you may also need to join the Office Insider program to get a recent Office build.

 | Feature area | Description | Relevant objects |
 |:--- |:--- |:--- |